This post may contain affiliate links. Please see our disclosure policy.

 • Storing Instructions: Store oatmeal cookies in an airtight container for 1-2 weeks.

 • Freezing Instructions: Store cookies in a freezer-friendly container for 1-2 months.
 Allow cookies to thaw at room temperature for 10-20 minutes before enjoying.
+The same is true for my oatmeal cookie bars as well.

 overhead photo of cinnamon oatmeal cookies on a cooling rack.